junxit/us-congress-bills-114/bill.md

 - **(3)** Nuclear power plants generate billions of dollars in national economic activity through nationwide procurements and provide thousands of Americans with high paying jobs contributing substantially to the local economies in communities where they operate.
 - **(4)** The United States commercial nuclear industry must continue to lead the international civilian nuclear marketplace, because it is one of our most powerful national security tools, guaranteeing the safe, secure, and exclusively peaceful use of nuclear energy.
 - **(5)** Maintaining the Nation’s nuclear fleet of commercial light water reactors and expanding the use of new advanced reactor designs would support continued production of reliable baseload electricity and maintain United States global leadership in nuclear power.
+- **(6)** Nuclear fusion technology also has the potential to generate electricity with significantly increased safety performance and no radioactive waste.
-- **(6)** The development of advanced reactor designs would benefit from a performance-based, risk-informed, efficient, and cost-effective regulatory framework with defined milestones and the opportunity for applicants to demonstrate progress through Nuclear Regulatory Commission approval.
+- **(7)** The development of advanced reactor designs would benefit from a performance-based, risk-informed, efficient, and cost-effective regulatory framework with defined milestones and the opportunity for applicants to demonstrate progress through Nuclear Regulatory Commission approval.

 ## § 3.
 Definitions

 In this Act:

-- **(1)** *Advanced reactor* The term “advanced reactor” means a nuclear fission reactor with significant design improvements over the most recent generation of nuclear reactors.
-Such improvements may include inherent safety features, lower waste yields, greater fuel utilization, superior reliability, resistance to proliferation, and increased thermal efficiency.
+- **(1)** *Advanced nuclear reactor* The term “advanced nuclear reactor” means—
+  - **(A)** a nuclear fission reactor with significant improvements over the most recent generation of nuclear fission reactors, which may include inherent safety features, lower waste yields, greater fuel utilization, superior reliability, resistance to proliferation, and increased thermal efficiency; or
+  - **(B)** a nuclear fusion reactor.
 - **(2)** *Department* The term “Department” means the Department of Energy.
 - **(3)** *Licensing* The term “licensing” means NRC activities related to reviewing applications for licenses, permits, and design certifications, and requests for any other regulatory approval for nuclear reactors within the responsibilities of the NRC under the Atomic Energy Act of 1954.
 - **(4)** *National laboratory* The term “National Laboratory” has the meaning given that term in section 2 of the Energy Policy Act of 2005 (42 U.S.C.
 15801).